 For centuries, death was woven into the fabric of life.
 People were born at home and died at home, and families and cultures developed rituals to help them deal with the loss.
 However, in the past century, as death moved into hospitals and mortuaries, people became more removed from death.
 For many people, this made the process of grieving and healing much more difficult.

 But we are coming back around to understanding.
-Books, grief counseling, the growth of the hospice movement and personal rituals all attest to the ways we are confronting death in new ways.
+Books, grief counselling, the growth of the hospice movement and personal rituals all attest to the ways we are confronting death in new ways.

 Guidelines for Grieving

 On a personal level, losing someone we love can leave us lost and unsure of what to do next.
+Grief is love with no place to go.
+Understanding this gives us a focus.
 Although there are no rules to the grieving process, there are guidelines that can make the journey easier.
 I believe grief falls into roughly five stages: shock and numbness; searching and yearning; disorientation and disorganisation, reorganisation and healing.
-In my personal journey these stages are much closer to reality that the usual stages of disbelief, anger, bargaining, depression and acceptance.
+In my personal journey, these stages are much closer to reality than the usual stages of disbelief, anger, bargaining, depression and acceptance.
 However, we all suffer differently.
 During any of these stages: